Get the balance right! • 2

 The eight opportunity areas can easily be tagged to the four elements of a business model (who, what, how, why), the three layers of the Golden Circle (why, how, what), the two dimensions of dual transformation (what we do, how we do it), and the five questions in the play-to-win strategy (e.g., where will you play, how will you win) (Gassman et al., 2014; Sinek, 2009; Gilbert et al., 2012; Lafley & Martin, 2014).

-In my next blogpost, I will unpack the third tension in service innovation.
+In my next blog post, I will unpack the third tension in service innovation.

 References